 Our manufacturing operations and corporate headquarters are located at a 53,000 square foot manufacturing facility, which we own, in Durango, Colorado.
-During FY 2016, our factory produced approximately 2.74 million pounds of chocolate candies, which was an increase of 3% from the approximately 2.67 million pounds produced in FY 2015.
+During FY 2017, our factory produced approximately 2.56 million pounds of chocolate candies, which was a decrease of 6% from the approximately 2.74 million pounds produced in FY 2016.
 During FY 2008, we conducted a study of factory capacity.
 As a result of this study, we believe the factory has the capacity to produce approximately 5.3 million pounds per year, subject to certain assumptions about product mix.
 In January 1998, we acquired a two-acre parcel adjacent to our factory to ensure the availability of adequate space to expand the factory as volume demands.

 U-Swirl's principal offices are the same as the Company's and located at 265 Turner Drive, Durango, Colorado 81303.
-U-Swirl also has an office located at 1175 American Pacific, Suite C, Henderson, Nevada 89074, in approximately \$,200 square feet of space leased for a term of five years expiring in July 2018.
+U-Swirl also has an office located at 1175 American Pacific, Suite C, Henderson, Nevada 89074, in approximately 5,200 square feet of space leased for a term of five years expiring in July 2018.
 The rent is approximately \$2,800 per month.
 As of May 1, 2015, we have a signed sublease agreement for this location.

-As of February 29, 2016, all three Rocky Mountain Chocolate Factory Company-owned stores were occupied pursuant to non-cancelable leases of five to ten years having varying expiration dates from August 2018 to January 2026, some of which contain optional five or ten-year renewal rights.
+As of February 28, 2017, all four Rocky Mountain Chocolate Factory Company-owned stores were occupied pursuant to non-cancelable leases of five to ten years having varying expiration dates from August 2018 to January 2026, some of which contain optional five or ten-year renewal rights.
 We do not deem any individual store lease to be significant in relation to our overall operations.

-The leases for our U-Swirl Company-owned cafés range from approximately 400 to 3,000 square feet and have varying expiration dates from April 2016 to February 2020, some of which contain optional five or ten-year renewal rights.
-We currently have 8 café leases in place, which range between \$3,300 and \$7,500 per month, exclusive of common area maintenance charges and taxes.
+The leases for our U-Swirl Company-owned cafés range from approximately 1,600 to 3,000 square feet and have varying expiration dates from March 2019 to February 2020, some of which contain optional five or ten-year renewal rights.
+We currently have 5 café leases in place, which range between \$3,400 and \$7,600 per month, exclusive of common area maintenance charges and taxes.

 We act as primary lessee of some franchised store premises, which we then sublease to franchisees, but the majority of existing locations are leased by the franchisee directly.
 Our current policy is not to act as primary lessee on any further franchised locations, except in rare instances.
-At March 31, 2016, we were the primary lessee at 9 of our 397 franchised stores and one office location.
+At March 31, 2017, we were the primary lessee at five of our 332 franchised stores and one office location.
 The subleases for such locations are on the same terms as the Company's leases of the premises.
 For information as to the amount of our rental obligations under leases on both Company-owned and franchised stores, see Note 5 "Commitments and Contingencies" to our consolidated financial statements included in Item 8 of this Annual Report.